developbio/cdc_birth_data/README.md

 Data from [CDC Vital Statistics](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm).

 Run `sh master_script.sh $1 $2 $3`, where $1 is your start year, $2 is your increment, and $3 is your end year.
-For instance, if you want data for every year from 1969 to 2019 (these are the limits of the years CDC provides parseable data for), you'd run `sh master_script.sh 1969 1 2019`.
+For instance, if you want data for every year from 1969 to 2019 (these are the limits of the years CDC provides data for), you'd run `sh master_script.sh 1969 1 2019`.

 Note that the zipped files are in the 100-250MB range.
 So, they may take a while to download and unzip.
 Once unzipped, they are each in the 1-5 GB range.